Gender Pay Gap Statement

 Action Plan:

-MCC is committed to implementing an action plan to address the gender pay gap.
+We are committed to implementing an action plan to address the gender pay gap.
 This plan will include the following key initiatives:

-2. Flexible Work Arrangements: Enhance and promote flexible work arrangements to support work-life balance, for all our employees.
+2. Flexible Work Arrangements: Enhance and promote flexible work arrangements to support work-life balance, for all employees.

 3. Training and Development: Implement training programs to promote equal opportunities for career advancement and skill development.